 The first is – who is in your household?

 If more than two people live in your house, you have kids, you have pets, or you have some combination of all three, then you need to shampoo that carpet pretty regularly.

-Pets and kids are messy by nature, it’s not their fault, they just interact with the world in a different way, and no matter how clean the other person is in your home, an additional person will create twice the mess, just by being there.
+You don’t want to stop your kids from going on their garden scavenger hunts or outdoor play sessions – but you will have to accept that pets and kids are messy by nature, it’s not their fault, they just interact with the world in a different way, and no matter how clean the other person is in your home, an additional person will create twice the mess, just by being there.

 If you live in a place with a wet climate, then you will need to shampoo that carpet more often.
 Rain means mud, mud means dirty shoes, and dirt will find its way into the house, even if you are careful and take off your shoes at the door.